anonyuser-1/QRouter/README.md

 - This release is intentionally anonymous and replaces machine-specific paths with configurable placeholders.
 - If a required checkpoint or dependency is missing, the scripts will raise an explicit error instead of silently falling back to private locations.
 - The public training path in this repository is the one maintained to match the paper setup.
-Additional internal demo scripts and temporary experiments are intentionally omitted from this release.